BobWaffle/certificate-authority-bootstrap/README.md

 # Quickstart

 ## 1) Initialise the Root and Intermediate CAs

+### Steps
 _This is for *NIX systems._
-1. Clone the repo

-2. Change into the repo directory

-3. Clone the CA template

-4. Change into the new CA directory

-5. Initialise the Root CA

-6. Initialise the Intermediate CA

-**DO NOT CUT-AND-PASTE THESE COMMANDS IN ONE BLOCK**  Why?
-Because you're going to be prompted for passwords etc.

  ```
+ # Clone the repository
  git clone https://github.com/BobWaffle/certificate-authority-bootstrap.git

+ # Change into the repo directory
  cd certificate-authority-bootstrap

+ # Clone the CA template using the helper script
  ./bin/bootstrap-ca.sh MyNewCA

+ # Change into the new CA directory
  cd ./private/MyNewCA

+ # Initialise the Root CA using the helper script
  ./bin/01CreateRootCAKeyAndCert.sh

+ # Initialise the Intermediate CA using the helper script
  ./bin/02CreateIntermediateCAKeyAndCert.sh
  ```

+**DO NOT CUT-AND-PASTE THE ABOVE COMMANDS IN ONE BLOCK**  Why?
+Because you're going to be prompted for passwords etc.

 ## 2) Get Signing

 Now you're ready to start signing your own certificates using your intermediate authority.

 ```
-[Still within your new Certificate Authority directory]
+# Make sure you're in the new Certificate Authority directory
+cd certificate-authority-bootstrap/private/MyNewCA

+# Run the certificate signing helper script
 ./bin/SignCertificateWithIntermediateCA.sh my.domain.com
 ```